Real Estate in The Netherlands

 We asked foreigners in The Netherlands what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats typically search for homes in The Netherlands by looking at online listings, such as those on real estate websites, or by contacting a local real estate agent.
 They can also search for rental properties through online classifieds or by asking friends and colleagues for recommendations.
-Additionally, expats may attend open houses or viewings to get a better sense of the property and the surrounding area," remarked one foreigner who made the move to Netherlands.
+Additionally, expats may attend open houses or viewings to get a better sense of the property and the surrounding area," said one foreigner living in Netherlands.

 About the Author